-- 1. Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Boards of Directors and Entry of Personnel) and 9 (Performance Requirements) shall not apply to: - (a): - (i) any measure existing and non-conforming, maintained in the territory of a Party; - (ii) any measure maintained or adopted after the date of entry into force of this Agreement that, at the time of sale or other disposition of a government's equity interests in, or the assets of, an existing state enterprise or an existing governmental entity: - prohibits or imposes limitations on the ownership or control of equity interests or assets, or - imposes nationality requirements relating to senior management or members of the board of directors; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Articles 4 (National Treatment), 5 (Most-Favoured Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements). - 2.
-Articles 4 (National Treatment), 5 (Most-Favoured Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements) shall not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out in its schedule to Annex I - 3.
-Article 5 (Most-Favoured Nation Treatment) shall not apply to treatment accorded by a Party pursuant to agreements set out in Annex II. - 4.
-In respect of intellectual property rights, a Party may derogate from Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 9(1)(f) (Performance Requirements) in a manner that is consistent with:
+- 1. Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Boards of Directors and Entry of Personnel) and 9 (Performance Requirements) do not apply to: - (a) any measure: - (i) existing and non-conforming, maintained in the territory of a Party;

+- (ii) maintained or adopted after the date of entry into force of this

+Agreement that, at the time of sale or other disposition of a government's equity interests in, or the assets of, an existing State enterprise or an existing governmental entity: - prohibits or imposes limitations on the ownership or control of equity interests or assets, or - imposes nationality requirements relating to senior management or members of the board of directors; - (b) the continuation or prompt renewal of a non-conforming measure referred to in subparagraph (a); or - (c) an amendment to a non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements). - 2.
+Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements) do not apply to a measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out in its schedule to Annex I. - 3.
+Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an agreement as set out in Annex II. - 4.
+In respect of intellectual property rights, a Party may derogate from Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 9(1)(f) (Performance Requirements) in a manner that is consistent with: - (a) the TRIPS Agreement; - (b) an amendment to the TRIPS Agreement in force for both Parties; and - (c) a waiver to the TRIPS Agreement granted pursuant to Article IX of the WTO Agreement.

-- (a) the TRIPS Agreement; - (b) an amendment to the TRIPS Agreement in force for both Parties; and - (c) a waiver to the TRIPS Agreement granted pursuant to Article IX of the WTO Agreement. - 5.
-Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 8 (Senior Management and Board of Directors) do not apply to: - (a) procurement by a Party or a State enterprise; or - (b) a subsidy or grant provided by a Party or a State enterprise, including a government-supported loan, a guarantee or insurance. - 6.
+- 5. Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 8 (Senior Management and Board of Directors and Entry of Personnel) do not apply to: - (a) a procurement by a Party or a State enterprise; or - (b) a subsidy or grant provided by a Party or a state enterprise, including a government-supported loan, a guarantee or insurance. - 6.
 Article 5 (Most-Favoured-Nation Treatment) of this Agreement does not apply to financial services.